Strategy

 I started paying attention to this about a month ago, and it was one of those "how did I never notice this before" moments.
 When I have two possible paths to the same word, I now choose the path that keeps the most future connections open.
 It's a small optimization, but in a timed challenge, those small optimizations compound.

-On one hand, my daily streak is the single most effective motivator I've ever encountered in a game.
-It got me playing every day.
-It made me care about improving.
-It turned a casual hobby into a skill I actively develop.
-On the other hand, streaks create a toxic relationship with the game if you're not careful.
+My daily streak is the single most effective motivator I've ever encountered in a game.
+Got me playing every day.
+Made me care about improving.
+Turned a casual hobby into a skill I actively develop.
+But streaks also create a toxic relationship with the game if you're not careful.

-The problem is loss aversion — a well-documented psychological bias where losing something feels roughly twice as painful as gaining the equivalent thing feels good.
+The problem is loss aversion.
+Losing something feels roughly twice as painful as gaining the equivalent thing feels good.
 Maintaining a 47-day streak doesn't feel 47 times good.
-It feels approximately neutral, because the baseline has shifted.
+It feels approximately neutral because the baseline has shifted.
 But losing that streak?
-That feels terrible.
 Disproportionately terrible.

 My advice: enjoy the streak, but decide in advance what your "break conditions" are.
 Mine are simple: if I'm sick, if I'm at a meaningful life event, or if playing would require being rude to someone present.
 The streak can restart.
 Your relationships and health can't.

-Also — and this is important — some days you'll get a terrible board.
-A grid full of consonants.
-A layout where the best possible score is mediocre.
+Also, some days you'll get a terrible board.
+Grid full of consonants.
+Layout where the best possible score is mediocre.
 That's not a strategy failure.
-That's just life.
 The board doesn't owe you a good time.
-Accept the bad rounds, learn nothing from them (because there's nothing to learn), and move on.
+Accept the bad rounds, learn nothing from them because there's nothing to learn, and move on.

-I saved this for last because it's the most important thing I've learned, and it's frustratingly paradoxical.
+Saved this for last because it's the most important thing I've learned.

-Stress — specifically, the stress of caring about your ranking — actively makes you worse at the game.
-This isn't motivational poster wisdom.
-It's neuroscience.
-When you're stressed about performance, your body activates the sympathetic nervous system (the "fight or flight" response), which redirects resources away from your prefrontal cortex toward more primitive brain regions.
+The stress of caring about your ranking actively makes you worse at the game.
+Not motivational poster wisdom.
+Neuroscience.
+When you're stressed about performance, your body activates the sympathetic nervous system, redirecting resources away from your prefrontal cortex toward more primitive brain regions.
 The exact part of your brain you need for pattern recognition and creative word-finding gets throttled.

-The research on "choking under pressure" in sports is directly applicable here.
-Beilock and Carr's work from 2001 showed that pressure causes skilled performers to revert to more controlled, step-by-step processing instead of the fluid, automatic processing they've trained.
+Beilock and Carr's 2001 research on "choking under pressure" in sports applies directly.
+Pressure causes skilled performers to revert to controlled, step-by-step processing instead of the fluid, automatic processing they've trained.
 In word game terms: instead of seeing chunks and patterns effortlessly, you start laboriously checking one letter at a time.
-You get slower.
-You find fewer words.
-You stress more.
-It's a vicious cycle.
+Slower.
+Fewer words.
+More stress.
+Vicious cycle.

 The fix is annoyingly simple: focus on the process, not the outcome.
 Don't play to achieve a specific rank.
 Play to scan efficiently.
-Play to practice your chunk recognition.
-Play to maintain your five-second initial scan habit.
-If you focus on executing your strategy well, the results take care of themselves.
+To practice your chunk recognition.
+To maintain your five-second initial scan habit.
+Execute the strategy well and the results follow.

 And if the ranking system genuinely stresses you out?
 Play free practice mode.
-Seriously.
-The daily challenge will still be there when you're ready for it, and you'll be a better player from the practice anyway.
+The daily challenge will still be there when you're ready, and you'll be a better player from the practice anyway.

-But here's what I genuinely believe after three months of obsessive play: the strategies above work.
-Not because they're magic, but because they're grounded in how your brain actually processes information.
+After three months of obsessive play, I genuinely believe these strategies work.
+Not because they're magic.
+Because they're grounded in how your brain actually processes information.
 Scan before you act.
 Start small.
 Don't fixate.
 Let your unconscious mind do its thing.
-And for the love of everything, play when you're actually awake.
+And play when you're actually awake.